updated-classic-docs/guide/docs/index.md

 # Introduction

+GTA series:
 These guides are dedicated to modification collections for your favorite games.
 These builds of mods carries a lot of restored things from the PS2 and Xbox version that were lost in the PC port and also contains several fixes for games.

+Rest games:
+Guides are dedicated to pack of modifications for your favorite game.
+These builds of mods are carries a several fixes for the game and restore some cut content.

 ## What is Updated Classic?